 To cook arhar dal in a microwave, wash and soak the dal.
 Drain the water and transfer the dal to a large microwave-safe bowl.

-Add 3 and ½ cups of water, salt, and turmeric powder and give it a mix.
+Add 3 and ½ cups of water, salt, and turmeric powder and mix.
 Place this bowl in the center of the microwave and cook uncovered for 20 minutes on high.

-Oily toor dal is a variety of toor dal that has been processed so that it contains more oil.
-This type of toor dal is usually used in frying and is not as commonly used in dishes such as soups and stews.
+Oily toor dal is a variety of toor dal processed to contain more oil.
+This toor dal is usually used in frying and is not as commonly used in soups and stews.

-Yes, soaking is a very important step before cooking the toovar dal.
+Yes, soaking is a significant step before cooking the toovar dal.
 Soaking the lentils helps to remove phytic acid, which can inhibit the absorption of nutrients.
 It also helps to reduce cooking time.

-It is great for people who are looking for a No Onion No Garlic version of this Dal.
+It is excellent for people looking for a No Onion, No Garlic version of this Dal.

 Khatta Mitha Dal Tadka – Give arhar dal a tempering of ghee, hing, dry red chilies, mustard seeds, fenugreek seeds (methi dana), cumin seeds, peanuts, tomatoes, red chili powder, curry leaves.
 Add tamarind pulp and grated jaggery and mix well.